JismonJoseph/RTR108/README.md

 **ssh** : connect to remote server, requires the username and password as an argument.

 **scp** : allows copying between two servers in a very secured way.

+### creating a bash script:
+Bash script usally contains a series of commands that we usally require to type in, cerating such a script will allow us to execute a cetain step by only executing this script file.

+example code (to be typed in and saved with the .sh file extension)

+#!/bin/bash

+echo Hello World!

+The following when executed will print hello world on the command line everytime you run this script. (look at the screensot in the LINUX folder)